DeFiCh/defichain.com/content/_learn/en-US/run-a-masternode.md

 ### Step 5 - Register as a masternode on the network

-In order to participate in the staking algorithm, you must broadcast to the network that you intend to participate, this can be done by running a command using the Defi CLI, the command is:
+In order to participate in the staking algorithm, you must broadcast to the network that you intend to participate, this can be done by running a command using the CLI, the command is:

 ```
 ~/.defi/defi-cli createmasternode address